nrdgrrrl/IRC-Chatbot/ollama-docker/README.md

 ## Troubleshooting

 1. **Server not starting**
-   - Check logs: `docker-compose logs`
+   - Check logs: `docker compose logs`
    - Verify port 11434 is not in use
    - Check system resources